evangriffiths/homography-dl/README.md

 ```

 ## Model architechture and design decisions
-- A VGG-like Network with eight convolutional layers and two fully connected layers
+HomographyNet uses a VGG-like Network with eight convolutional layers (the CNN
+backbone that does the key point detection work of SIFT) and two fully connected
+layers (which predict the corner offsets).
+The key points of this archtecture
+are:
+- Conv layers and Relu non-linearity as the basic feature detection block.
+- Pooling layers, so convolutions layers detect features over a range of scales
+  (with more complex features further down the network, so more channels per
+  layer).
 - Batch normalization to improve stability for a given learning rate.
-- Mean squared error (MSE) loss - the same metric as MACE, but less computationall expensive.
-- An adaptive optimizer (AdamW), a common choice for a good 'first guess' for CV tasks.
-Tolerant to a range of learning rates relative to standard SGD with momentum.
-- First case of default pytorch AdamW saw divergence after 5 epochs, so regularization required.
-- AdamW with weight decay.
-Tried 0.001, didn't work very well.
-Could try tuning if were to spend more time on this (IWTSMTOT).
-- Added dropout layers after the FC layers (not the convolutional layers, as (1) they contain far fewer parameters, so require less regularization, and (2) have less of a regularizing effect anyway when applied to highly correlated signals like images/feature maps which are fed into subsequent convolutional layers.).
+- Dropout after the fully connected layers for regularization (not the
+  convolutional layers, as (1) they contain far fewer parameters, so require
+  less regularization, and (2) have less of a regularizing effect anyway when
+  applied to highly correlated signals like images/feature maps which are fed
+  into subsequent convolutional layers).
+See `class Model` in `run.py` for the Pytorch implementation.

+For the training (and interleaved validation) phase, we use mean squared error
+(MSE) loss.
+This is essentially the same metric as mean average corner error
+(MACE), which we use for evaluating the trained model, but less computationally
+expensive.

+For the optimizer, I achieved the best result using AdamW with default Pytorch
+hyperparameters.
+In the results section I describe the how this performs in
+terms of overfitting.
+Note that using the optimizer described in the
+HomographyNet paper (SGD with lr=0.005, momentum=0.9) I saw exploding gradients.
+Adaptive optimizers (like AdamW) are tolerant to a range of learning rates
+relative to standard SGD with momentum, so are a good 'first try' given the
+limited time I was willing to spend tuning hyperparameters.

 ## Results
-The following command was can be used to train and test the network on a
+The following command was used to train and test the network on a machine with
-machine with a GPU.
+a GPU.
 ```bash
 python3 run.py \
         --test-data=<path_to/test.h5> \